NiftyLabsDevelopment/enforced-royalty/README.md

-_**Note**: This code is for discussion purposes only and has not been tested thoroughly.
-This method also does not currently support erc20 transfers (WETH)
+_**Note**: This is for discussion purposes only and has not been thoroughly tested.
+This method does not currently support erc20 (WETH)

 ## HOW IT WORKS